NethServer/ns8-crowdsec/README.md

 CrowdSec is an open-source and lightweight software that allows you to detect peers with malevolent behaviors and block them from accessing your systems at various levels (infrastructural, system, applicative).
 To achieve this, CrowdSec reads logs from different sources (files, streams ...) to parse, normalize and enrich them before matching them to threats patterns called scenarios.

-ns8-crowdsec installs the LAPI (local api) on the node, composed of agent (to read logs) and a list of collections to parse them (scenarios, parsers...), the notifications can be done by email.
+ns8-crowdsec installs the LAPI (local api) on the node, composed of agent (to read logs) and a list of collections to parse them (scenarios, parsers...), the notifications can be sent by email.
 When crowdsec detects an IP which is abusing it triggers an alert and then a decision (ban) to block the IP with a bouncer (iptable with IPSET).
 The bouncer is installed on the node however it could be installed to another firewall (other linux or openwrt).

 ## Documentation